clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 ## Wrapping Up

-I don't know about you but I think using OKLCH for these purposes is pretty friggin cool!
-While they are simple experiments that don't go too in depth, I do think they are promising for solving some practical problems relating to color, data visualization, and accessibility.
-I hope that they can help you when it comes to utilizing color in your projects, whether that's for data visualization or other purposes.
+I don't know about you but I think using OKLCH for these purposes is pretty neat, if not at least nerdy.
+While they are simple experiments that don't go too in depth, I do think they are promising for solving some practical problems relating to color in data visualization and web accessibility.
+I hope that these experiments help you when it comes to utilizing color in your projects, whether that's for data visualization or other purposes.

 In fact, I've used OKLCH here in my website to adjust the theme accent colors in both the light and dark themes for the site.
-If you're viewing this site on a device that supports HD colors you will be getting a more rich version of these accent colors.
+If you're viewing this site on a device that supports HD colors you will be getting a more rich version of these accent colors in the P3 color gamut.
 I've also used OKLCH to refine the accent color variants so that they are a little more harmonious.
-Places this shows up in this site are the link colors where visited links have a slightly darker color, and also in the [portfolio page](/work/) for the filter buttons.
+Places this shows up in this site are the link colors where visited links have a slightly darker color, and also in the [portfolio page](/work/) for the projects filter buttons.

 For reference, here is the full list of Observable Notebooks of the experiments I mentioned in this article: